FurhatRobotics/example-skills/CustomASR/README.md

 ## Description
 This Skill used AWS Transcribe as a customASR.
-It sends data to AWS and parses the events sent back for usage in a Skill/State.
+It sends data to AWS and parses the events sent back for usage in a Skill/State, additionally it calculates a Loudness metric for usage in the onResponse handlers.

 This example also shows how to use extension functions to make a state look nice and neat.